-All information relating to safeguarding and child protect is confidential and kept securely in a lockable cabinet in the DSL’s office.
-Only the DSL, Heads of School and Headmaster have access to these documents.
+All information relating to safeguarding and child protect is confidential and kept securely in a fire resistant, lockable cabinet in the DSL’s office.
+All concerns, discussions and decisions made, are the reasons for those decisions, are recorded in writing.
+Only the DSL, Vice Principals and Principal have access to these documents.
+It is vital for children to receive the right help at the right time to address risks and prevent issues escalating.
 When a disclosure has been made staff should be aware of the following:

 7. Allegations against staff or volunteers

-All suspicions or complaints of abuse must be reported to the Designated Safeguarding Lead, who will liaise with the Head of School, or if the complaint involves the DSL, to the Headmaster.
-Where an allegation or complaint is made against the Headmaster, the person receiving the allegation should immediately inform the Board of Trustee Safeguarding Lead, without first notifying the Headmaster.
+All suspicions or complaints of abuse must be reported to the Designated Safeguarding Lead, who will liaise with the Principal.
+Where an allegation or complaint is made against the Principal, the person receiving the allegation should immediately inform the Board of Trustee Safeguarding Lead, without first notifying the Principal.
 A record of the concerns must be made, including a note of any witness to the incident or allegation.

 The school has procedures for dealing with allegations against staff (and volunteers who work with children) that aim to strike a balance between the need to protect children from abuse and the need to protect staff and volunteers from false or unfounded allegations.
 They should be used where a member of staff or volunteer has: